-- 5. Vent all radiators, tighten when completed and check the system and correct any leaks. - ► The boiler integral expansion vessel is pre-charged to 0.75 bar (equal to a static head of 7.5m (22ft).
-A Schraeder type valve is fitted to the expansion vessel to allow for pressure adjustment if required. - ▶ If an extra expansion vessel is fitted to the central heating return, adjust this to the same pressure as the appliance internal expansion vessel, refer to separate instructions with the extra expansion vessel. - 6.
-If required increase system pressure back to 1 bar. - 7.
+- Vent all radiators, tighten when completed and check the system and correct any leaks. - ► The boiler integral expansion vessel is pre-charged to 0.75 bar (equal to a static head of 7.5m (22ft).
+A Schraeder type valve is fitted to the expansion vessel to allow for pressure adjustment if required. - ► If an extra expansion vessel is fitted to the central heating return, adjust this to the same pressure as the appliance internal expansion vessel, refer to separate instructions with the extra expansion vessel. - 6.
+Briefly open the pressure relief valve to test its operation. - 7.
+If required increase system pressure back to 1 bar. - 8.
 Isolate and remove filling loop connection to system or if using the optional integral filling connection (not supplied with the boiler) remove the key and place in its storage position on the bottom cover of the boiler.